hamzehkhazaei/EECS3221_Xv6_AddSysCall_Assignment_3/README.md

-# Kernel Programming: Adding a System Call in Xv6
+# Tutorial 2: Kernel Programming by Adding a System Call in Xv6

 A comprehensive guide to adding custom system calls in the xv6 operating system.